 They’ve solidified their status as mainstream and they’ll be here to stay.
 If workplaces haven’t seen that yet you can bet that they most likely will soon.

-However, fades are trending at the moment.
+However, fades are exceptionally popular.
 They’re on everyone’s mind and barbers are loving it.
 If you aren’t sure what you want to do, just try it out.

 The worst-case scenario is that you’re indifferent towards it.
 It’s very unlikely that you’ll hate the look of your beard fading into your shaved head.